Michelle F. Moseley Counseling

 What can I expect from therapy?

-Many folks appreciate having a free, 15-minute consultation before decided to schedule therapy.
-This can help ensure that you feel comfortable talking with me and that I feel that I am the best resource to assist you with your concerns.
+I provide a free, virtual consultation to help determine if we may be good fit for working together.
+This 15-minute conversation can help ensure that you feel comfortable talking with me and that I feel that I am the best resource to assist you with your concerns.

 Prior to your first appointment, you will complete some paperwork to provide some basic information about yourself and to ensure you are familiar with the Policies & Procedures related to our work together.
 Our first session will last 60-90 minutes, providing time for you to share your concerns, for me to gather additional information, and for us to mutually decide whether we feel it is a good fit for us to move forward working together in therapy.